A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: Introduction

-Consider the following 1-dimensional stationary Schr\"{o}dinger equation with periodic potential, i.e. a second order periodic ordinary differential equation \be (\p_x^2-u(x))\psi=\lambda\psi,\qquad u(x)=u(x+T). \ee It is applied in many areas, from celestial mechanics to accelerator physics and quantum mechanics.
-There is a large amount of literatures about the linear problem with periodic coefficient \cite{Whittaker-Watson, Erdelyi3, Arscott1964, Magnus-Winkler, Eastham1973, Wang-Guo, MullerKirstenQUANT, NIST}.
+It is applied in many areas, from celestial mechanics to accelerator physics and quantum mechanics.
+There is a large amount of literatures about the linear problem with periodic coefficient, such as Refs.~\cite{Whittaker-Watson, mclachlan, Erdelyi3, Arscott1964, Magnus-Winkler, Eastham1973, Wang-Guo, MullerKirstenQUANT, ErdelyiAsym, NIST} and references therein.
 In this paper we focus on the particular aspect about asymptotic solution for the spectrum $\lambda$.
-By ``{\em asymptotic solution}" we mean a solution expanded as an asymptotic series controlled by a small parameter.
-The parameter space of equation (\ref{schro-eq}) consists of $\lambda$ and the coupling strength of $u(x)$ collectively denoted by $g$.
+By ``{\em asymptotic solution}" we mean a solution expanded as an asymptotic series controlled by a small/large parameter \cite{ErdelyiAsym}.
+The parameter space of the equation consists of $\lambda$ and the coupling strength of $u(x)$ collectively denoted by $g$.
 A different asymptotic problem is the asymptotic series of eigenfunction $\psi(x)$ for large complex $x$.

-The basic fact about the solution of (\ref{schro-eq}) is the Floquet theory.
+Our starting point about the solution of (\ref{schro-eq}) is the Floquet theory.
 There are two linearly independent basic solutions to (\ref{schro-eq}), denoted as $\psi_1(x), \psi_2(x)$.
 As $\psi_1(x+T) $ and $\psi_2(x+T)$ also satisfy the equation, therefore they must be linear combinations of the basic solutions,